James Fergusson (author)

-James Gordon Fergusson (born 1966) is a British journalist and author specialising in Muslim affairs.
+James Fergusson (born 1966) is a British journalist and author specialising in Muslim affairs.

 Early life

 Fergusson was born in London, the son of the Scottish journalist, author and MEP, Adam Fergusson, and Penelope Hughes (d.2009).
 He was educated at Eton College and Brasenose College, Oxford.

 Career

 Fergusson started at The Independent before joining Robert Maxwell’s ill-fated weekly, The European, where he became Op-Ed Features Editor.
 His interest in Islamic affairs developed when he turned freelance in the mid-1990s, and began reporting from Algeria, Bosnia and Taliban-controlled Afghanistan.
 In 1998 he moved to Sarajevo as press spokesman for the Office of the High Representative, the UN-mandated body charged with implementing the 1995 Dayton Peace Accord.
 This was followed by a stint in London as an executive at Hakluyt & Company, the secretive corporate intelligence agency.
 He returned to full-time writing in 2004 with the publication of his first book, Kandahar Cockney.